-How to Find the Best LSAT Prep Course for You
+How to Find the Best LSAT Prep Course for You in 2020

 The Law School Admissions Test (LSAT) is the gold standard used by law schools nationwide to assess prospective students’ reasoning skills.
 Your score determines which programs are open to you, so doing well is paramount, but knowing how to effectively prepare yourself can be tricky.
 You can purchase books and practice tests, but if you don’t understand the book’s explanations, you’re out of luck.
 An LSAT prep course can help fill in these blanks.
 We put together this guide to the best LSAT prep courses to help you choose the program that best fits in with your life and learning style.